 On The Merger Front

-Others in the industry, including Aetna Inc. (NYSE:AETC), Humana (NYSE:HUMC), Anthem Inc. (NYSE:ANTMD) and Cigna Corp.
-(NYSE:CIC) are in the midst of arguments related to two separate mergers the companies say are needed in order for them to survive.
+Others in the industry, including Aetna Inc. (NYSE:AETC), Humana (NYSE:HUMC), Anthem Inc. (NYSE:ANTMC) and Cigna Corp.
+(NYSE:CID) are in the midst of arguments related to two separate mergers the companies say are needed in order for them to survive.

 Should both mergers be successful, more than 125 million Americans would get their health insurance from just 3 companies.
 Federal regulators and critics say such consolidation would not be good for consumers.